SeaQL/sea-streamer/README.md

 These apps stream real-time data from server through web sockets, and so here is another Enterprise component: a web socket server that hosts many clients, and manage their stream subscriptions. i.e. one client can subscribe to multiple stream and sub/unsub dynamically as they wish.

 As such, the web socket server channels internal streams (Kafka / Redis) to the external world (websocket, or webhook if the stream is sparse).

+# Architecture

+First, we need to define the various interfaces for components mentioned above.

+We should generalize across Kafka and Redis and ship them as "streamers" and implement certain traits.

+We will provide a library with a high-level and ergonomic API that wraps the [Kafka Client](https://github.com/fede1024/rust-rdkafka).
+I tried the library, it works but the API is too raw.

+[redis-rs](https://docs.rs/redis/latest/redis/streams/) seems somewhat high-level (haven't tried it yet) and we should try and see its level of comfort.